geoSkogen/equips/README.txt

 Fix broken path to global database in multisite install environment.

 8)
-Associative image uploader in wp_media is broken again!
-File paths are not appearing in the input field (again!) and the associations aren't saving.
+Associative image uploader in wp_media is broken again.
+File paths are not appearing in the input field (again) and the associations aren't saving.
 Note that this problem is not occurring on the 'equips' form, but only on the 'equips images' form.
 Aren't they using the same JavaScript?
-WTF?
+Same error was afflicting the unmerged dev branch, so it may be endemic to the install environment, or theme, or WP version.